 Many studies have documented how colours influence consumer behaviour.
 A handful of studies have also looked at the impact of colours on the size of tips.
 They found that the size of tips can indeed be influenced by the colours the waitstaff wear:

-- Hair: A study from 2012 found that waitresses with blond hair received more tips than waitresses with dark or red hair.
+• Hair: A study from 2012 found that waitresses with blond hair received more tips than waitresses with dark or red hair.
 However, this was only true with male guests.
-Waitresses’ hair colour had no effect on females’ tipping behaviour.
+Waitresses’ hair colour did not affect females’ tipping behaviour.

-- Clothing: Another study found that waitresses wearing red received more tips but only with male customers.
-The waitresses’ colour had no effect on female patrons’ tipping behaviour.
+• Clothing: Another study found that waitresses wearing red received more tips but only with male customers.
+The waitresses’ colour did not affect female patrons’ tipping behaviour.

 Researchers explain the above results are down to the increase in attractiveness and femininity of waitresses wearing certain colours.
 Interestingly, attractiveness had no effect on tip amounts for male servers from either male or female customers.